-h.
-General Timeline Housing Application Process for FTICs
+f) General Timeline Housing Application Process for FTIC's

-- i.
-December 1st June 15th FTIC students who apply during this period, will be able to select a room via the Residence Life Portal based on availability through June 15th. - ii.
-June 15th August FTIC students who complete the housing application during this period, will be assigned by the Department of Residence Life and Housing Operations based on availability and student preference.
+- i) December 1st May 31st FTIC students who apply during this period, will be able to select a room via the Residence Life Portal based on availability through May 31st. - ii) June 1st August FTIC students who complete the housing application during this period, will be assigned by the Department of Residence Life and Housing Operations based on availability and student preference.

-i.
-Incoming Undergraduate Transfer/Re-Admit Students
+g) Incoming Undergraduate Transfer/Re-Admit Students

-- i.
-Incoming Transfer Student/Re-Admits -Transfer Students/Re-Admit students who apply on or before June 15th (Fall Applications) and December 15th (Spring Applications) will have priority placement based on availability and student preference. - 1.
-Pending List: Transfer/Re-Admits students applying after June 15th will be placed on a pending list and will be assigned based on availability and primary residence. - 2.
-Students who live outside of San Antonio will have priority for a room assignment.
-The department will notify students as rooms become available ii.
-General Timeline Housing Application Process for Undergraduate Transfer/Re-Admit Students
+- i) Incoming Transfer Student/Re-Admits Transfer Students/Re-Admit students who apply on or before June 1st (Fall Applications) and December 15th (Spring Applications) will have priority placement based on availability and student preference. - (1) Pending List: Transfer/Re-Admits students applying after June 1st will be placed on a pending list and will be assigned based on availability and primary residence. - (2) Students who live outside of San Antonio will have priority for a room assignment.
+The department will notify students as rooms become ii) General Timeline Housing Application Process for Undergraduate Transfer/Re-Admit Students

-- 1. December 1st June 15th Transfer students/Re-Admit students who apply during this period will be able to self-select a room.
-Room Reservation for Transfer Students will occur late March and will continue through June 15th. - iii.
-June 15tg August Transfer students/Re-Admit students who complete the housing application during this period, will be assigned by the Department of Residence Life and Housing Operations based on availability.
+- (1) December 1st May 31st - Transfer students/Re-Admit students who apply during this period will be able to self-select a room.
+Room Reservation for Transfer Students will occur late March and will continue through May 31st. - iii) June 1st August Transfer students/Re-Admit students who complete the housing application during this period, will be assigned by the Department of Residence Life and Housing Operations based on availability.

-j.
-Current Undergraduate UIW Students and Returning International Students
+1) Current Undergraduate UIW Students and Returning International Students

-- i.
-Current Undergraduate Student -All current undergraduate students need to complete housing application, have a housing deposit on file, and be registered for classes full-time (12 hours). - ii.
-Returning International Student An international student who is currently enrolled and will be returning the following semester to UIW and housing. - iii.
-All current undergraduate students and returning International Students who apply on or before June 15th (Fall Applications) and December 15 (Spring Applications) will have priority placement based on availability.
-Any current undergraduate students applying after June 15th will be placed on a pending list and will be assigned based on availability. - iv.
-Pending List: Current students applying after June 15th will be placed on a pending list and will be assigned based on availability.
+- Current Undergraduate Student All current undergraduate students need to complete housing application, have a housing deposit on file, and be registered for classes full-time (12 hours). - ii) Returning International Student An international student who is currently enrolled and will be returning the following semester to UIW and housing. - iii) All current undergraduate students and returning International Students who apply on or before June 1st (Fall Applications) and December 15 (Spring Applications) will have priority placement based on availability.
+Any current undergraduate students applying after June 1st will be placed on a pending list and will be assigned based on availability. - iv) Pending List: Current students applying after June 1st will be placed on a pending list and will be assigned based on availability.
 Residence Life will notify students as rooms become available.

-k.
-General Timeline Housing Application Process for Current UIW Undergraduate Students and i.
-Returning International Students
+i) General Timeline Housing Application Process for Current UIW Undergraduate Students and i) Returning International Students

-- 1. Mid-April June 15th Current UIW Undergraduate and Returning International students who apply during this period may self-select a room.
-Room Reservation Day for current UIW Undergraduate and Returning International Students will occur after class registration day and will be announced via email. - a.
-All current students must be registered for full-time (12 hours) for the semester they are applying for. - b.
-For the Spring semester, all current students must be registered full time on or before December 1st to retain their Fall semester room for the Spring semester. - 2.
-June 15th- August Current UIW Undergraduate and Returning International Students who complete the housing application during this period, will be assigned based on availability.
+- (1) Mid-April May 31st Current UIW Undergraduate and Returning International Students who apply during this period may self-select a room.
+Room Reservation Day for current UIW Undergraduate and Returning International Students will occur after class registration day and will be announced via email. - (a) All current students must be registered for full-time (12 hours) for the semester they are applying for. - (b) For the Spring semester, all current students must be registered full time on or before December 1st to retain their Fall semester room for the Spring semester. - (2) June 1st- August Current UIW Undergraduate and Returning International Students who complete the housing application during this period, will be assigned based on availability.
 Residence Life will notify students as rooms become available.

-ii.
-New UIW International Students
+ii) New UIW International Students